 For your safety, check for leaks in your gas system each time that tank is filled or before each trip.
 Always check the system any time the odor of garlic is detected.
-To perform a leak check, open the valve and spread an ample quantity of Mr. Bubble soap solution over all connections.
+To perform a leak check, open the valve and spread a soap-bubble solution over all connections.
 Escaping gas will create visible bubbles to show the location of any leak.